StevenBlack/k7waterfront/topic/CourseAlpha.md

 ###For race officers
 <ul>
-<li>A <strong>1 1/4-mile diameter circle</strong> is shown in the diagram.
+<li>A **1 1/4-mile diameter circle** is shown in the diagram.
 Weather legs up to 1 1/2-miles in length are possible on Course Alpha.

 <li>In [prevailing breezes][wind] (S -> SW -> W), committee boat anchoring on Course Alpha can be difficult due to depth and the variable holding quality of the bottom.